Home » An Introduction

 Andy Ray – Coil’s sound mixer/tour manager.

-David Cabaret – Coil’s costume designer for every live Coil phase except the “Black Antlers” phase.
+David Cabaret – Coil’s costume designer for every live Coil era except the “Black Antlers” phase.

-Ian Johnstone – John’s dresses during ATP and “Black Antlers” and Peter and Thighpaulsandra’s curtain outfits.
+Ian Johnstone – John’s dresses for the ATP and “Black Antlers” shows and Peter and Thighpaulsandra’s shower curtain outfits.

 Seb Shelton – manager of Thighpaulsandra, whom John first contacted in order to meet him.